gilsondev/nvimfiles/README.md

 #### Update

-Run `:AstroUpdate` to get the latest updates from the repository<br>
+Run `:NvimUpdate` to get the latest updates from the repository<br>

 ## ✨ Features